Annastacia Palaszczuk: Climate change and environment

-Palaszczuk's environmental policies included the introduction a ban on single use plastic bags and the implementation of a container refunding recycling scheme, with support from the LNP opposition.
+Palaszczuk's environmental policies included the introduction a ban on single-use plastic bags and the implementation of a container refunding recycling scheme, with support from the LNP opposition.

 In May 2018, after achieving a parliamentary majority, Palaszczuk passed legislation for a suite of new laws on land clearing restriction, with its deforestation rate being the worst in the country.
-The debate was supposedly so heated that debate was extended to 10:30PM in order for extra time to debate the legislation.
+The debate was supposedly so heated that debate was extended to 10:30 p.m. in order for extra time to debate the legislation.
 Local environmental groups praised the legislation, whilst agriculture businesses protested outside the Queensland Parliament opposing the land-clearing laws.

-Palaszczuk launched Labor’s climate change plan to achieve 50% renewables by 2030, and carbon neutrality by 2050.
+Palaszczuk launched Labor's climate change plan to achieve 50% renewables by 2030, and carbon neutrality by 2050.

 LGBT rights

 On 11 May 2017, the Queensland Parliament made an official apology to the people who were convicted of homosexual offences during its period of criminalisation.
-She supports same-sex marriage and campaigned for the ‘yes’ vote during the national plebiscite.
-Palaszczuk supported and helped pass legislation in August 2020 that would ban gay conversion therapy, which would see health practitioners who attempt the practice jailed up to 18 months.
+She supports same-sex marriage and campaigned for the 'yes' vote during the national plebiscite.
+Palaszczuk supported and helped pass legislation on 13 August 2020 that would ban gay conversion therapy, which would see health practitioners who attempt the practice jailed up to 18 months.

 Abortion

-In October 2018 the Parliament passed the Termination of Pregnancy Act, which would legalise abortions up to 22 weeks of gestation and establish 150 metre safe zones around abortion clinics.
+On 17 October 2018, the Parliament passed the Termination of Pregnancy Act, which would legalise abortions up to 22 weeks of gestation and establish 150-metre safe zones around abortion clinics.

 Carmichael coal mine

 Palaszczuk has been the subject of controversy from local environmental groups for supporting the Carmichael coal mine.

 The mine has come to significant controversy due to its potential environmental damage and its impact on climate change.
-Opposition to the coal mine led to the creation of the Greenpeace campaign ‘Stop Adani.’
+Opposition to the mine led to the creation and growth of the Stop Adani campaign, which is as of 2024 a movement of thousands of individuals and community groups across Australia.

 Before the 2019 federal election, Palaszczuk was accused by both environmentalists and the coal mining industry of stalling the process of approval.
-Ultimately the federal election saw a large swing away from Labor in Queensland, which sparked speculation that Palaszczuk could lose government in the next election.
-However Palaszczuk's government won another term in 2020, winning additional seats.
+Ultimately, the federal election saw a large swing away from Labor in Queensland, which sparked speculation that Palaszczuk could lose government in the next election.
+However, Palaszczuk's government won another term in 2020, winning additional seats.

 Palaszczuk signed off on a deal for Adani to defer royalty payments for an unspecified amount of time in October 2020, sparking criticism from the Greens.
 The deal delays some payments but all royalty taxes must be paid.
-Treasurer Cameron Dick said: 'I can assure you that Adani will pay every dollar in royalties that they have to pay to the people of Queensland — with interest'.
+Treasurer Cameron Dick said: 'I can assure you that Adani will pay every dollar in royalties that they have to pay to the people of Queensland—with interest'.